gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 any significant amount of time during the execution.

 Finally, I blamed rump itself (always good to blame others when desperate).
-But running the original rumpkernel running as a unikernel in a VM revealed it does indeed work as intended with millions of GETs per second.
+But running the original rumpkernel as a unikernel in a VM revealed it does indeed work as intended with millions of GETs per second.

 What got me on the right track eventually was the fact that pinging the